 The headline figure of £4 billion breaks down into two major programmes, with the remainder funding training, local authority capacity building, and transition costs.

-This fund flows directly to mainstream schools to build capacity for supporting pupils with SEND without requiring an EHCP.
+This fund flows directly to mainstream schools to build capacity for supporting learners with SEND without requiring an EHCP.
 Schools will receive formula-based allocations calculated from deprivation indicators, prior attainment data, and local SEND prevalence rates.

 In practice, a two-form entry primary school might use this funding to employ a dedicated intervention teaching assistant, purchase specialist assessment tools such as B Squared assessment frameworks, or create a sensory regulation space.
 The fund recognises what SENCOs have argued for years: mainstream schools need resources before a child reaches crisis point, not after.

 The Experts at Hand programme creates regional specialist banks staffed by educational psychologists, speech and language therapists, occupational therapists, and specialist teachers.
-Schools can request assessments, training sessions, or direct pupil support without navigating lengthy referral pathways.
+Schools can request assessments, training sessions, or direct learner support without navigating lengthy referral pathways.

-A Year 3 teacher noticing a pupil struggling with speech, language and communication needs could request a speech and language therapist visit within two weeks rather than waiting months for a local authority referral.
+A Year 3 teacher noticing a learner struggling with speech, language and communication needs could request a speech and language therapist visit within two weeks rather than waiting months for a local authority referral.
 This model mirrors the consultation service approach already used in some Multi-Academy Trusts and reflects the evidence base on early identification summarised in the Bercow Report (2008).

 The centrepiece reform is the phased replacement of EHCPs with Individual Support Plans (ISPs) from 2030 onwards.
 This is the change that will most directly affect classroom practice.